 Greenwich DCF Investigations

-Greenwich DCF will usually dispatch a social worker investigator who leads an investigative team that will examine and assess an individual’s family when they believe they have a reason to investigate a case of abuse.
+Connecticut DCF will usually dispatch a social worker investigator who leads an investigative team that will examine and assess an individual’s family when they believe they have a reason to investigate a case of abuse.
 The social worker begins their investigation with an unannounced visit to the home.

 The Greenwich DCF investigation will be classified as either a Full investigation, which will ultimately lead to a determination of whether or not the abuse and neglect was substantiated or unsubstantiated by the evidence, or they will conduct a Family Assessment Response, also known as a FAR, which is a lower risk assessment or investigation.
-These investigations are not conducted by police officers, however, they are still serious making it important to contact an experienced DCF lawyer if under investigation.
+These investigations are not conducted by police officers, however, they are still serious making it important to contact an experienced DCF attorney if under investigation.

 Beginning of an Investigation

-Types of Greenwich DCF Investigations
+Types of DCF Investigations

 There are two types of DCF investigations in Greenwich, Connecticut.
 The high risk, or full investigation, results in a substantiation or unsubstantiation finding, and that finding may be recorded in the DCF Central Registry.
 The Central Registry is a publicly available database which will state whether or not DCF believes the individual is a continued risk to the safety of the child involved in the investigation.
 Alternatively, and what most families prefer, is the lower risk FAR investigation that does not result in any finding, but at any moment during the 45-days, could escalate or be elevated into a Full Investigation.